Bin-Chen-Lab/sigatlas/README.md

 sigatlas package can be used to deconvolute the cell composition from any specified tissue using its RNA-seq data.
 It can be helpful to analyse the cell composition of samples related to healthy or any diseases stage.
-Currently, analysis can be done for seven human organ tissues namesly, liver, kidney, Bone.marrow, breast, bladder, Retina, and Thymus.
+Currently, analysis can be done for seven human organ tissues namely, liver, kidney, Bone.marrow, breast, bladder, Retina, and Thymus.

 ## Installation